|

 plasma protein

-DEFINITIONS OF: plasma protein
+Definitions of plasma protein

-n any of the proteins in blood plasma
+any of the proteins in blood plasma

 gamma globulin, human gamma globulin